v1vekkumar/deep-learning-in-2-months/README.md

 ## Step 11: Build Something

-While reading and watching lessons is great, but doing is the real key to becoming an expert.
+Reading and watching lessons is great, but doing is the real key to becoming an expert.
 Try to build something which interests you and matches your skill level.
 Here are a few suggestions to get you thinking:

 * As is tradition, start with classifying the [MNIST